saltyrtc/saltyrtc-meta/Protocol.md

 ## Client

 A SaltyRTC compliant client.
-The client uses the SaltyRTC signalling channel to establish a WebRTC or ORTC peer-to-peer connection.
+The client uses the signalling channel to establish a WebRTC or ORTC peer-to-peer connection.

 ## Server